 Websites are becoming more complex than ever in today’s technologically advanced society.
 The number of PHP frameworks out there is vast and plentiful for the average designer.
 Notably speaking, PHP frameworks are responsible for backing over 80% of today’s web pages on the Internet.
 Choosing a PHP framework that will prove beneficial for one’s website may not be as simple as it used to be.

-There is no unique method of selecting a PHP framework.
+There is no unique method of selecting a PHP framework for Cloud Application Development.
 What a developer needs to focus on are the primary factors.
 This analysis can then lead to choosing the appropriate framework that will benefit the user the most.
-Frameworks aren’t “one size fit all” – they differentiate based on concepts.
+Frameworks aren’t “one size fits all” – they differentiate based on concepts.
 A simple way to test out with framework functions optimally is to create a simple request-response web app – along with AJAX.
 The finished result will allow the developer to select which framework best suits them.

 The core framework code is tested thoroughly by a plethora of software developers – ideally to ensure that all errors and bugs are allocated and fixed on a timely basis.
 Note that most PHP frameworks are open source.
 The upside of having a large developer community base to work with the framework is one can ask and answer questions and inquiries regarding the core of the framework.
 Each individual essentially has an appropriate responsibility that contributes to the project as a whole.
 Lastly, a faulty core framework code takes an immense amount of time to debug by oneself if a problem were to arise.